OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 #### 8. Finally check your server

-You can connect to OpenVidu dashboard through `https://YOUR_MACHINE_PUBLIC_IP:8443` (authorization is `OPENVIDUAPP:YOUR_SECRET`).
+You can connect to OpenVidu dashboard through `https://YOUR_OPENVIDU_SERVER_MACHINE_PUBLIC_IP:8443` (authorization is `OPENVIDUAPP:YOUR_SECRET`).
 Make sure you allow TCP and UDP inbound connections to your machine!

-Now you can deploy your application in the same machine (if the app is not pure frontend HTML/CSS/JS and has a [secure backend](/home/#securization), connect it to OpenVidu Server through _https://localhost:8443_) or in a different one (connect to OpenVidu server through _https://YOUR_MACHINE_PUBLIC_IP:8443_).
+To connect your application to OpenVidu Server, use the same URL `https://YOUR_OPENVIDU_SERVER_MACHINE_PUBLIC_IP:8443`.
+To learn more, this scenario is exactly the same as portrayed [here](/deployment/deploying-aws#connecting-your-external-app-to-cloudformation-openvidu-server).

 ## Server network requirements